BobbyJoeMurphy/Envitia-Tasks/README.md

-# ✨ Envitia Task Logger ✨
+✨ Envitia Task Logger ✨

-A simple Android app that lets you type log messages, view them in a scrollable list, save them to a file, and re-load them when the app restarts.
+A simple Android app that lets you type log messages, view them in a scrollable list, save them to a file, and reload them when the app restarts.
 Includes:

 ✅ Real-time log display
 ✅ Persistent storage to internal file
 ✅ Auto-load logs on launch
 ✅ Clear log button
 ✅ Disabled "OK" button until input is provided
 ✅ ViewModel-based architecture
 ✅ Unit-tested with Robolectric
 ✅ Espresso-ready setup

----

-## 🚀 Features
+🚀 Features

-- **Log input**
+Log input
-  Type a message and hit OK to log it with a timestamp.
+Type a message and press OK to log it with a timestamp.

-- **ScrollView output**
+ScrollView output
 View all log entries in a scrollable text view.

-- **File storage**
+File storage
 Logs are saved to internal storage and automatically reloaded when the app restarts.

-- **Button behavior**
+Button behaviour
 "OK" is disabled when the input is empty.
-"Clear Logs" wipes everything.
+"Clear Logs" removes all saved entries.

----

-## 🧪 Testing
+🧪 Testing

-- Unit tests written for `MainViewModel` using **Robolectric**
+Unit tests written for MainViewModel using Robolectric

-- Espresso test setup included (just add your UI assertions!)
+Espresso test setup included (ready for your UI assertions!)

----

-## 🛠️ Tech
+🛠️ Tech

-- Kotlin
+Kotlin

-- ViewModel + LiveData
+ViewModel + LiveData

-- DataBinding
+DataBinding

-- Robolectric + JUnit
+Robolectric + JUnit

-- Espresso (for UI testing)
+Espresso (for UI testing)

----

 Made with ☕ and 💻 by Bobby